leonardothehuman/libretro-doublecherryGB/README.md

 You can download the core via RetroArch Online-Updater on Windows, Linux and Android.
 To emulate up to 16 units, use the core options in your frontend.

-### Easy pokemon online trading
+### Easy gen1/gen2 pokemon online trading

+Why is this easier?
+You just load up one Gameboy and one rom.
+No subsystem requiered.
+You can find trading partners over the netplay lobby (netplay -> refresh Host List) Also works in LAN.

 Retroarch 1.17 is needed, because this feature uses the new netpacket api. only the linkcable data is transfered over network, so you won't see the others players screen.

 - set the emulated gameboys to 1 and start or join a netplay.
-- a second player can join any time, you don't need the same roms.
+- a second player can join any time

 go to the cable club and talk to the cable club npc. after both players sat down on the table and you see the please wait! screen, you will experince an big slowdown (up to 15 sec)